opulencephp/docs/view-basics.md

 Compilers are what turn your raw views into valid markup, such as HTML and XML.
 They must implement `Opulence\Views\Compilers\ICompiler`, which only has a single method - `compile()`.

 <h4 id="registering-compilers">Registering Compilers</h4>
-Opulence's `Opulence\Views\Compilers\Compiler` compiler uses an `Opulence\Views\Compilers\ICompilerRegistry` to determine which compiler to use by looking at a view's file extension.
+Opulence's compiler looks at a view's file extension to determine which compiler to use.
 For example, if a view file is named `foo.php`, the [PHP compiler](#php-compiler) will be used.
 Likewise, if a view file is named `bar.fortune`, the [Fortune compiler](#fortune-compiler) will be used.
 You can register a compiler for a particular extension using `ICompilerRegistry::registerCompiler()`:

 ```php
 use Opulence\Views\Compilers\CompilerRegistry;